 In its 2019 CSO Update Report, US research company Gartner proposes that “The single biggest challenge of selling today is not selling, it is actually our customers’ struggle to buy.”
-You can get a sense of what they mean by this in the diagram below:

 If it seems complex, that’s because it is.
 One of the foundations on which we’ve built a successful consultancy business, is our expertise navigating the B2B sales maze of misalignment, conflicting data & feedback loops.
 We’ve now helped c.70 tech start-ups between Seed to Series A funding rounds, cut through the noise & get their message across clearly, to the right people.

 Whether you’re aiming for Unicorn growth or shoring up your existing revenue streams, building a bulletproof B2B sales strategy to get ahead of the competition won’t happen overnight.
 Incorporating Lead, Sales & Nurture processes & executing them effectively will require thorough planning.

 As one of the greatest ever technical innovators, Alexander Bell once said: “Before anything else, preparation is the key to success”.

 To help with this, we’ve pointed out some of the immediate actions that your B2B tech start-up should be taking:

 Below, we’ve pooled together some important steps that many tech start-up founders overlook when growing B2B sales:

 - What problem does your product help customers to solve?

 - Your clients will only consider investing in a new solution that solves a clear & pressing challenge

 - Make sure that this is clearly defined in all of your client B2B sales messaging